prometheus-operator/prometheus-operator/README.md

 Version `>=0.39.0` of the Prometheus Operator requires a Kubernetes cluster of version `>=1.16.0`.
-If you are just starting out with the Prometheus Operator, it is highly recommended to use the latest version.
+If you are just starting out with the Prometheus Operator, it is highly recommended using the latest version.

 If you have an older version of Kubernetes and the Prometheus Operator running, we recommend upgrading Kubernetes first and then the Prometheus Operator.